 I always loved painting but I didn’t know how I could become a professional artist.
 I had succeeded in passing the national exams and had entered the National Technical University with distinction.
 I graduated first in my class and won a scholarship for an M.Sc. in the best London University for engineering studies back then.
 I started to work as a researcher in European community programs and was travelling a lot in different European countries for meetings with partners and conferences.
 In parallel, I was giving some lessons as a Ph.D. candidate at the University and some of the students were teasing me because we were very close in age.

 Nonetheless, when, in my 25 years of age, I started systematic lessons in painting for adults with a professional artist, Panagiotis Belntekos, I felt that this course had more truth and essence for me than anything else.
 And I finally had the support I needed to follow it –because the exams for the Athens School of Fine Arts were not at all easy.
 The two summers I spent preparing for the exams, instead of taking some carefree vacations, were just the beginning of my trials.

 In the subsequent years I was following a full educational program at the School of Fine Arts, while in parallel I continued to work and to travel as before.
 When I graduated as a painter, I had a permanent post at the N.T.U.A., with steady working hours –and my painting was cramped in the hours that were leftover.
 I felt all the more thirsty for creativity and all the more divided when I wasn’t following it.
 The M.Sc. that I started at the School of Architecture of N.T.U.A., taking an educational leave, was the first way out to more creativity and nourishment for my spirit.
-When, after some more years of working in a totally dry post I didn’t manage to take an educational leave to work on my Ph.D. thesis, it was time for me to quit.
+When, after some more years of working in a totally dry post I didn’t manage to take an educational leave to work on my Ph.D. thesis in Art History, it was time for me to quit.